GMLC-1-4-2/battery_interface/src/fleets/electric_vehicles_fleet/readme.txt

 Describes its functionality, methods, and attributes.
 @authors: mduoba@anl.gov
 	  afernandezcanosa@anl.gov
-Last update: 07/12/2018
+Last update: 07/20/2018
 Argonne National Laboratory (ANL) - Grid Modernization Lab Consortium (GMLC)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------

 HOW TO RUN A SIMPLE "test.py":

-First, instantiate the ElectricVehiclesFleet as usual in python (fleet_test = ElectricVehiclesFleet()).
-After that, define the "ts" in which the request must be made by using the datetime.datetime library.
-Because of the singularities of this fleet, a local time must be specified inside the class before calling the
+First, instantiate the ElectricVehiclesFleet as usual in python (fleet_test = ElectricVehiclesFleet(ts)).
-"forecast" or "response" method.
-For example,

-fleet_test.initial_time = fleet_test.get_time_of_the_day(ts)
-fleet_test.time = fleet_test.get_time_of_the_day(ts)
-fleet_test.dt = 180 # step size in seconds

 It is important to mention that each sub fleet is connected or disconnected depending on the schedule, their charging strategy, etc.